 Once PCB fish consumption advisories have been created for a water body, there is a requirement for a TMDL study or similar approach to restore the impairment.
 A critical component to the TMDL study is identification and delineation of all prospective PCB sources.
 In the majority of PCB impaired water bodies, the potential for wastewater as a source requires examination.

-At the present time most jurisdictions in the Bay watershed have developed PCB TMDLs.
 With emphasis on the wastewater loading mechanism for purposes of this discussion, Table 2 provides a summary of jurisdictional activities used to address PCBs.
 There are moderate differences among the jurisdictions on the types of facilities selected to monitor for PCBs in wastewater.
 DE, MD, VA, and D.C. approach the screening of municipal and industrial facilities in a similar manner although there are variants in the types of facilities that are assessed.
 For example, VA adheres to guidelines predicated on the Standard Industrial Classification (SIC) used in the NPDES Permitting Program, for identifying and selecting a broader array of industrial facilities known to be potential PCB sources.
 The numbers and type of samples collected and analyzed at a facility may vary depending on the jurisdiction.
 In all cases when a jurisdiction is developing a PCB TMDL and monitoring occurs for that purpose, a low detection, high resolution method is used that is also capable of detecting 209 PCB congeners.

 Upon generating the low level PCB data, total PCB concentrations are converted to a mass loading and then compared to the TMDL-derived Waste Load Allocation (WLA).
 If there is an exceedance of the WLA, the reduction is often addressed as a non-numeric Water Quality Based Effluent Limit (WQBEL) administered through each jurisdiction’s respective NPDES Program as a PMP.